oehf/ipf/platform-camel/ihe/mllp/src/site/markdown/interceptorChain.md

 5. If neither "before" nor "after" are defined, "X" will be inserted at the end of the chain (thus providing compatible behavior with older IPF versions).
 6. If there are any conflicts, e.g. when the "bottommost" interceptor from the X's "after" list is placed below the "uppermost" one from the "before" list, or when circular dependencies are discovered, the chain construction fails.

-For thread-safety, the interceptor instances must be instantiated using a `org.openehealth.ipf.platform.camel.ihe.hl7v2.intercept.Hl7v2InterceptorFactory` together with the *interceptorFactories* parameter:
+For thread-safety, the interceptor instances must be instantiated using a `org.openehealth.ipf.platform.camel.ihe.core.InterceptorFactory` together with the *interceptorFactories* parameter:

 ```java